paulofernando/dedupeer/README.md

 The Dedupeer Project was developed by Paulo Fernando, Master candidate in Computer Science in the Federal University of Pernambuco, with Silvio Meira as advisor and Vinicius Garcia as co-advisor, aiming create a software component that could be integrated in most storage systems and benefits them with saving space, this economy of disk usage result in contributed to the green storage.

-To test the Dedupeer in operation, you can download the Dedupeer File Storage, that is a project where the Dedupeer is integrated to system that uses the Apache Cassandra to manage the distributed data and create a distributed storage system easily.

 For more information, visit http://dedupeer.com

 -------------------